 115.16(c) Directive OPS.050.0001 states, "Inmate interpreters, inmate readers, or other types of inmate assistance are not used to communicate information required under this directive to other inmates, except under limited circumstances where a delay in obtaining an effective non-inmate interpreter would compromise the inmate's safety, the performance of first responder duties, or the investigation of an inmate's allegation.
-Directive OPS.200.0005 states, "Except under limited circumstances where a delay in obtaining an effective interpreter could compromise the inmate's safety, the performance of first responder duties, or the investigation of an inmate's allegation, inmate interpreters, inmate readers, or other types of inmate assistance are not used to communicate information required under this directive to other inmates."
+Directive OPS.200.0005 states, "Except under limited circumstances where a delay in obtaining an effective interpreter could compromise the inmate's safety, the performance of first responder duties, or the investigation, inmate interpreters, inmate readers, or other types of inmate assistance are not used to communicate information required under this directive to other inmates."
 These policies guide practice regarding the use of inmate interpreters.
-During interviews, staff indicated that they rarely encounter inmates that cannot speak English and were aware that inmate interpreters should not be used regarding a PREA allegation.
+During interviews, staff indicated that they occasionally encounter an inmate that speaks no English and were aware of resources available.
+They were also aware that inmate interpreters should not be used regarding a PREA allegation.